 Team

-Johannes Grohe studied history and education in Bonn and Aachen and theology in Rome, Pamplona and Augsburg.
+Johannes Grohe (Aachen) studied history and education in Bonn and Aachen and theology in Rome, Pamplona and Augsburg.
 He has been editor of the journal Annuarium Historiae Conciliorum (now: Annales Historiae Conciliorum) since 2008.
-Since 1997 he has been Professor of Medieval Church History at the Pontificia Università della Santa Croce in Rome.
-He has been a member of the directorate since 2010, vice-director of the RIGG since 2012 and a board member of the Foundation for the Promotion of the Roman Institute of the Görres Society.
+1997 until 2024 he was been Professor of Medieval Church History at the Pontificia Università della Santa Croce in Rome.
+He is a member of the directorate since 2010, was vice-director of the RIGG from 2012 until 2024 and is since its foundation in 2012 a board member of the Foundation for the Promotion of the Roman Institute of the Görres Society.

 Read more …